SeedscapeEcology/Policies-and-Responsbilities/Code_of_Conduct.md

 The hours that members of the group choose to work is up to them.
 We are each welcome to send work-related emails or pull requests over the weekend or late at night, but no group members are required to reply to them outside of their typical work hours.

 Research group members are welcome to work flexibly for any reason.
-Ideally, all group members will have at least a few hours each week to overlap with Noelle in order to stay in touch on any challenges or successes, but it is the policy of the Whitaker Lab that every member is already self-motivated and doesn't need to work a traditional 9 to 5 day in order to meet their goals.
+Ideally, all group members will have at least a few hours each week to overlap with Noelle in order to stay in touch on any challenges or successes, but it is the policy of the Beckman Research Group that every member is already self-motivated and doesn't need to work a traditional 9 to 5 day in order to meet their goals.

 **If you experience any challenges related to flexible working within the group** please contact [Noelle Beckman](https://github.com/seedscape).
 All communication will be treated as confidential.